jstowers/Angular2/README.md

 		i.
 Can create an alias for the public name of the property

 		ii.
-Here, is-Favorite is the public name, while isFavorite is private:
+Here, is-Favorite is the public name, while isFavorite the private name:

 				@Input('is-Favorite) isFavorite = false;

 				inputs: ['isFavorite:is-Favorite'];

+## Sunday, January 15, 2017

+### Output Properties

+1. Custom Event

+		Every time the consumer clicks the favorite (star) icon, we want this to trigger a custom event.

+		@Output() change = new EventEmitter();

+2. EventEmitter() is a class used to publish events

+3. Two ways to write an ouput property:

+		i.	outputs: [  ]

+		ii.	@Output() = new EventEmitter();